webglider/tartarus-examples/insertion-sort/README.md

 * The example can easily be extended to more platforms and agents.
 All you have to do is copy the `platform-1.pl` file and change the required values.
 Inline comments in the file will help you with this.
 After this you can simply consult this on a new platfrom and run `init.` and  `insert.` just as usual.

-* Insertion must be done in sequential order (the order in which the linked list is arranges left to right).
+* Insertion must be done in sequential order (the order in which the linked list is arranged left to right).